learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

 ## Introduction

-In JavaScript, as in other Object Oriented languages, we've learned that you can create classes and build methods that can perform actions on instance data, or specific to the class.
+In JavaScript, as in other Object Oriented languages, we've learned that we can create classes and build methods that can perform actions on instance data, or specific to the class.
 What if you have classes that exhibit many of the same behaviors, such as `Cat`, `Dog`, and `Bird`, which all have a method for `speak`?